Cyberjusticelab/JusticeAI/src/ml_service/README.md

 3. "DATE"

-The newly added columns in te regex_lib.py file will then automatically be used the next time the machine learning performs its training.
+The newly added columns in the _regex_lib.py_ file will then automatically be used the next time the machine learning performs its training **on the condition that the data has be re-post-processes**.
 Be sure to create a regressor if you want to predict "DATE" or "MONEY" though (See section 1.5).

 ## 2. DATA
 All persistent machine learning data are stored as binaries.
 In order to centralize this information it is advised to upload the models on a server.
-These models may then be fetched in the init.py script in the source directory (do not confuse with \__init\__.py script).
+These models may then be fetched in the _init.py_ script in the source directory (do not confuse with _\_\_init\_\_.py_ script).
 Simply append your download link to the __binary_urls__ list found in this file.

 ### 2.1 Accessing binary data